35percent/11tystarter/src/posts/phase-2b-the-aylesburys-latest-planning-application.md

 The Phase 2B detailed application is NHG's third, after that for the First Development Site (FDS) and Plot 18 which were approved in 20XX.
 NHG handed these (?) back to Southwark Council in 2019?, charging Southwark £XXX, alloing them to build zzz council homes, but retaining the money-generating free market home for themselves.

 CHECK DETAILS OF FDS/PLOT18 DEAL

+ Now it appears that NHG are headed for the exit.
+In a couple of short, but long-winded paragraphs in this new 'standalone' application NHG says that there are a number of issues 'which compromise their ability to successfully deliver the proposals as previously conceived', including completing the development within the timeframe (20XX) and meeting 'the policy requirement for the reprovision of existing affordable housing floorspace'.
+Put more simply, NHG cannot now meet a timetable they themselves had agreed and cannot, or will not, reprovide the demolished social housing on the new, regenerated estat